mroziken/bridgegui_copilot/README.md

 ## Copyright

-Copyright © 2017–2020 Jaakko Moisio <jaakko@moisio.fi>
+Copyright © Michal Mrozik <michal.mrozik@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software